bismex/MMLT/README.md

 ----------
 ### Acknowledgments

-Many parts of this code are adopted from the related work ([SiameseFC](https://github.com/bertinetto/siamese-fc))
+Many parts of this code are adopted from [SiameseFC](https://github.com/bertinetto/siamese-fc)